Guides & How-to’s

 Data Collection and Management Features

 REDCap provides an intuitive interface for data entry with real-time validation rules, including automated data type and range checks.
 The platform supports data manipulation with comprehensive audit trails and reporting, and it includes an automated export mechanism to common statistical packages such as SPSS, SAS, Stata, and R/S-Plus.
 The application also allows users to identify and protect fields containing Personally Identifiable Information (PII) and/or Protected Health Information (PHI) through fine-grained user rights set by the study administrator.
 These rights control who can view, modify, or add data and forms.
-For more information, refer to the REDCap User Rights and Privileges documentation.
+For more information, refer REDCap User Rights and Privileges.
 All user activities are system-logged and are available via a full audit trail.

 Data Collection and Best Practices for Collecting PII/PHI